3N4N/blog/content/techtalk/2020-08-28-using-claws-mail.md

 You probably need to enable less secure apps for your Google account.
 Check out [this site][4] to learn how to do that.

+__Update__: Google has stopped supporting "Less Secure Apps" (which is an euphemism for apps that don't support OAUTH2).
+You need to use an [App Password][5] instead.
+Note that Google requires you to enable 2-factor authentication to use app passwords.

 ### Incomplete emails saved in Gmail while composing